-The Allen Americans won their first-ever ECHL Kelly Cup championship on Sunday defeating the South Carolina Stingrays 6-1 at the Allen Event Center in Allen, Texas to win the series 4 games to 3.
+The Colorado Eagles won their first ECHL Kelly Cup championship on Monday defeating the South Carolina Stingrays at the North Charleston Coliseum in North Charleston, S.C. in Game 4 to win the series 4 games to 0.

 The ECHL is the primary development league for the AHL and the NHL.
 The ECHL and the AHL are the only two minor professional hockey leagues that are recognized in the Collective Bargaining Agreement between the NHL and the National Hockey League Players’ Association.
 The CBA states that any player on an NHL entry-level contract designated for assignment to a minor league must report if assigned to a team in the ECHL or the AHL.
 A player on an NHL entry-level contract assigned to a minor professional league other than the ECHL or the AHL is not required to report and can request reassignment to a team in the ECHL or the AHL.

-Allen’s Greger Hanson was named the Most Valuable Player of the 2015 Kelly Cup Playoffs, becoming the first defenseman in the ECHL’s 29-year history to receive the playoff MVP award.
+Colorado’s Matt Register was named the Most Valuable Player of the 2017 Kelly Cup Playoffs, becoming the first defenseman in the ECHL’s 29-year history to receive the playoff MVP award.

-Americans are 11th Kelly Cup champion with home ice
+Eagles are 13th Kelly Cup champion with home ice